 Our target market is broad and represents the market for the treatment and diagnosis of cancer.
+The American Cancer Society estimates that approximately 1.66 million new cancer cases will be diagnosed in the US in 2013.
+According to the Society, about 6 million people worldwide will die of cancer in 2013, including approximately 580,000 in the US.

+According to Cowen Therapeutic Categories Outlook (February 2013), cancer is now the largest global pharmaceutical category with worldwide sales of \$74 billion in 2011.
+Cowen estimates that targeted therapies are changing the landscape of cancer treatment and will likely be used in most cancer patients in 5 to 10 years.
+Furthermore, the worldwide sales of targeted cancer therapies could exceed \$61 billion by 2017.
+The National Institutes of Health (NIH) estimates the direct medical costs for treating cancer in 2008 (the latest figure available under the NIH's new methodology) was \$77.4 billion in the US.
+Furthermore, the US National Cancer Institute estimated in January 2011 that the overall cost of treating cancer in the US will increase to \$158 billion by 2020 from \$125 billion in 2010.

-According to Drug Discovery News (April 2009) and PharmaLive (October 8, 2009), the global market for cancer pharmaceuticals reached an estimated \$66 billion in 2007, nearly doubling from \$35 billion in 2005 and is expected to grow to \$80 billion by 2012.
-Furthermore, the US National Cancer Institute (January 12, 2011) estimates that the overall cost of treating cancer in the US will increase to \$158 billion by 2020 from \$125 billion in 2010 and Global Industry Analysts (GIA) forecasts the global market for cancer therapies to reach \$225 billion by 2017 (November 2011).
-According to BCC Research (April 2011), the total market for next-generation cancer diagnostics was \$776 million in 2010 and is growing at a compounded annual growth rate of 47%, to reach a forecast market size of \$5.3 billion in 2015.
+According to a BCC Research report from April 2011, the total market for next-generation cancer diagnostics was \$776 million in 2010 and was growing at a compound annual growth rate of 47%, and was forecasted to reach a market size of \$5.3 billion in 2015.